 Gluten is a protein naturally found in wheat, barley, and rye.
-It’s a main ingredient in breads and pastas, but it’s also found in a wide range of other products.
+It’s the main ingredient in bread, pasta, and a wide range of other products.
 Sensitivity to gluten, known as gluten intolerance, is a condition that affects about one in 20 people in the United States.
+Gluten triggers an immune system response called celiac disease, which differs from gluten intolerance in some people.
+Many of the symptoms can resemble the symptoms of irritable bowel syndrome.

 Symptoms can include:

-- Bloating
+- Bloating;

-- Cramping
+- Cramping;

-- Diarrhea
+- Diarrhea.

 Is It Serious?

-Celiac disease is the most extreme version of gluten intolerance because it tricks the immune system into attacking the body’s own tissues.
+Celiac disease is the most extreme version of gluten intolerance because it tricks the immune system into attacking the body’s tissues.
 If you have this condition, gluten triggers antibodies that flatten the tiny hairs inside your intestines.
 These hairs, called villi, are vital for soaking up the nutrients from food during digestion.
 In this case, treatment from your NYC gastroenterologist is vital because the consequences of untreated celiac disease are very serious.
 They can include:

-- Itchy, blistered skin
+- Itchy, blistered skin;

-- Osteoporosis
+- Osteoporosis;

-- Malnutrition
+- Malnutrition;

-- Joint pain
+- Joint pain;

-- Dental enamel damage
+- Dental enamel damage;

-- Reduced spleen function
+- Reduced spleen function;

-- Small intestinal cancer
+- Small intestinal cancer.

 Get Tested